A Reference Architecture for Designing Foundation Model based Systems: Architecture evolution of AI systems

 \section{Architecture evolution of AI systems}

 FMs are designed to provide a wide range of comprehensive capabilities that can be applied to various tasks, rather than being limited to specific functionalities~\cite{bommasani2021opportunities}.
-One key challenge that the architecture design of AI systems faces with FMs is that FMs can eventually absorb the external components such as system functionalities and software engineering tools.
-While these components may exist for a while, they can become short-lived and eventually get integrated into the FM, resulting a single, monolithic blob at the center of the architecture.
+One key challenge that the architecture design of FM-based systems faces is that FMs could eventually absorb functionalities and tools that were originally external components.
+While these components may exist for a while, they can become short-lived and eventually get integrated into the FM, resulting in a single, monolithic blob at the center of the architecture.
 As illustrated in Fig.\ref{fig:architecture}, the architecture evolution of AI systems can be divided into three stages: